varunratnakar/comparison-application/README.md

  - Dockerfile first starts dockerizing api.py with parameters from requirements.txt.
 When the api.py is dockerized, it will keep listening requests from frontend.
 Once api.py receives request from frontend, it will send the request to clinicaltrials.gov.
 After api.py receives data from clinicaltrials.gov, it will parse, sort and filter the data and then send to frontend.

 # Include instructions/ideas for how to highlight matching criteria:
- 1) Middleware can parse it and put the indices of keywords in JSON and send back, and frontend can add CSS tag highlight the matching keyword based on the indices.
+ 1) Middleware can parse it and put the indices of keywords in JSONArray and then send it back; frontend can add CSS tag to highlight the matching keyword based on the indices.
- 2) Frontend can go through all text and add CSS tag to the keywords.
+ 2) Frontend can go through all text and then add CSS tag to the keywords.